Fidget toy: Educational uses

 In educational settings, fidgets are often used as tools to help children, particularly those with attention-related challenges, maintain focus during lessons.
 Research suggests that parents of autistic children tend to perceive fidget toys, including fidget spinners, as effective tools for reducing anxiety and enhancing focus.
 The effectiveness of fidget toys in educational environments is attributed to their ability to provide sensory input that helps children channel excess energy and improve their concentration on tasks.
 A recent study found that parents of autistic children with higher sensory-seeking scores noted significant benefits from fidget toys in terms of anxiety reduction, while fidget spinners were seen as more distracting compared to other fidget toys.
-Similarly, parents of normal, non-autistic children with high sensory-seeking scores perceived fidget toys as helpful for increasing their child's ability to concentrate.
+Similarly, parents of typically developing children with high sensory-seeking scores perceived fidget toys as helpful for increasing their child's ability to concentrate.

 The implications of these findings suggest that educators should take parental perspectives into account when forming policies regarding the use of fidget toys in the classroom.
 While some schools have banned these toys due to concerns about distraction, there is evidence to support their positive impact on children with specific sensory needs, especially in promoting focus and reducing anxiety.
 The use of fidget toys has been found to help students who struggle with sitting still or maintaining attention by providing a controlled outlet for movement, thereby improving their ability to engage with classroom activities.
 Consequently, policies that incorporate individualized approaches may be more effective in balancing the needs of all students, ensuring that those who benefit from fidget toys have access to them while minimizing potential distractions for others.